ryhan/githubTimeline/README.md

 ## Usage

-### Fork it to [username].github.com
+### Fork and rename to [username].github.com

 If you haven't already, I recommend making use of github Pages to host your own version of githubTimeline for free.
-Forking this repository to "username.github.com" (where 'username' is replaced by your own username) will generate a public site that lists all of your public repositories.
+Forking and renaming this repository to "username.github.com" (where 'username' is replaced by your own username) will generate a public site that lists all of your public repositories.

+To do this, fork this repository to your own account, click on 'Admin', and then change the 'Repository Name' to 'username.github.com'

 Learn more about Github Pages at [pages.github.com](http://pages.github.com/ "pages.github.com").